 Since then, Auburn has gone 2-4.
-Now, with a matchup against No. 13 seed College of Charleston coming Friday in San Diego, Pearl is letting the Tigers hit each other again.
+With a matchup against No. 13 seed College of Charleston on Friday in San Diego, Pearl is letting the Tigers hit each other again.

 Contact in practices isn’t completely necessary for basketball teams, but getting the action in drills as close to game intensity and physicality is important.
 Auburn got away from that down the stretch, winning only a pair of home games following McLemore’s injury.